candidamg/Project_1/Proposal.md

 +consoles

-Research Questions to Answer:
+-- Research Questions to Answer:
-+What is the most popular gaming genere per system?
+What is the most popular video game platform?
-+Does the most popular platform vary by global region?
+What is the most popular gaming genre for each platform?
-+Does the most popular genere vary by global region?
+What is the most popular gaming genre for each region?
-+Trends on genre types released?
+Are there any seasonal trends to video game sales?

 Datasets to be used: .csv, API (pending)